White Vinegar Benefits: 14 Smart Uses Around the Home

 8. Laundry Additive

 Add 1 cup of white distilled vinegar to the final rinse cycle.
-Leaves towels fluffy, whites whiter, and colors more vibrant.
+It leaves towels fluffy, whites whiter, and colors more vibrant.
+The vinegar smell rinses away completely, so your clothes come out fresh rather than tangy.

 9. Getting the Last Drops